 Discusses philosophy in the 19th century as it struggles with its disenchantment with modern optimism and raises new questions about political revolution, utopian visions of society, personal despair and human freedom, economic turmoil, control and wealth, and subjectivity and truth.
-Examines the views of thinkers such as Hegel, Schopenhauer, Marx, Kierkegaard, and, Nietzsche.
+Examines the views of thinkers including Hegel, Marx, Schopenhauer, Kierkegaard, and Nietzsche.
 Torres Gregory.

-PHIL 244 Contemporary Philosophy (S-2)
+[PHIL 244 Contemporary Philosophy

 4 sem. hrs.
 Prereq.: One course in philosophy or consent of the instructor.
+Not offered in 2014-2016].